 Warren County tests for Lead content in water samples obtained inside private residences in this PWS, every third year.
 This is a reduced sampling schedule as allowed by current OEPA regulation due to the very low levels of Lead detected in each sampling round.
-Warren County sampled this PWS for Lead & Copper monitoring in 2016 with excellent overall very low Lead content.
-All volunteer sampling sites met a most stringent review of criteria to become the newest approved locations for proper OEPA Lead & Copper testing.
+All volunteer sampling sites have met a most stringent review of criteria to become the newest approved locations for proper OEPA Lead & Copper testing.

 In summary, this PWS's Lead Map is color coded to identify potential for private side Lead content based on the age of construction of the home.
 All homes in this PWS constructed prior to 1988 have the highest risk of having some portion of the private water service lines contain lead pipe, lead solder or lead bearing fixtures.
 All of the public side brass valves, meters, and appurtenances installed from 1962 (inception of the Warren County Water Department) through 2013 have the potential to contain some Lead.
 Historical record shows the measured Lead levels, on average, are very low in homes in this PWS.
-END